List of UConn Huskies men's basketball seasons

 UConn players and coaches, joined by Connecticut Governor Dannel Malloy and Lieutenant Governor Nancy Wyman, pose with the 2011 championship trophy.

 Huskies players return to Connecticut after winning the 2014 championship game, where they are greeted at Bradley International Airport by Connecticut Governor Dannel Malloy and Lieutenant Governor Nancy Wyman.

 This is a list of the seasons completed by the UConn Huskies men's basketball team.

 UConn has fielded a men's college basketball team since 1900.
 The team played in the Athletic League of New England State Colleges from 1900 to 1923, in the New England Conference from 1923 to 1946, and then in the Yankee Conference from 1946 to 1976.
 An independent from 1976 to 1979, UConn became a founding member of the original Big East Conference in 1979.
-When seven schools left that conference in 2013 to form a new Big East Conference, UConn remained behind in the old conference, which became the American Athletic Conference, marketed as "The American".
+When seven schools left that conference in 2013 to form a new Big East Conference, UConn remained behind in the old conference, which became the American Athletic Conference and is now the American Conference.
 UConn moved to the new Big East Conference in 2020.

 UConn was regular-season champion or co-champion of the New England Conference five times.
 It was very successful in the Yankee Conference, finishing as regular-season champion or co-champion 16 times; on two other occasions, it played a playoff game to break a first-place tie, winning once for the regular-season championship and losing once to finish the season in second place.
 From 1975 to 1977 and in 1979, during four of the five seasons immediately preceding the formation of the original Big East Conference, UConn took part in the Eastern College Athletic Conference's regional Division I ECAC Men's Basketball Tournaments for Northeastern universities, winning New England Region championships in 1976 and 1979.